Tourist Information Nijmegen

 Museum Park Orientalis presents a contemporary view of the three religions that played a decisive role in establishing the identity of present day Europe: Judaism, Christianity and Islam.
 Orientalis demonstrates that there is more to these three than the obvious areas of tension between them: their common origin, shared history and related traditions, stories and rituals.
 Museum Park Orientalis concentrates on the big questions of the moment, stimulating and inspiring its visitors.- Museum Park Orientalis has an indoors museum where there’s a range of ‘villages’ and streets, with presentations and art which bring the worlds of Judaism, Christianity and Islam to life.
 It’s where young and old come to enjoy the outdoors, unique architecture and pleasant restaurants.
 Recreation and education go hand in hand at Museum Park Orientalis.

 From history came a modern museum, situated between hills and woods and located in one of the most beautiful spots in the Netherlands, 10 kilometers south-east of Nijmegen.
-History is brought back to life again at the National Liberation Museum 1944-1945.
+History is brought back to life again at the Freedom Museum.
 In the museum, visitors live through the period preceding the war, experience the occupation, celebrate the liberation and witness the rebuilding of the Netherlands and Europe after the war.
 By using smells, interactive presentations, dioramas, models, original films and sound fragments, the liberation is depicted captivatingly.

 The museum shows both young and old the current value and importance of democracy, freedom and human rights.

 VVV Tourist Office